 Prices quoted in Canada must be in Canadian dollars, unless otherwise clearly identified.I12 Comparative Advertising

 Comparisons included in marketing communications must be factual, verifiable and not misleading.
 They must compare similar aspects of the products or services being assessed.

 Marketing communications should not stress insignificant differences designed to lead the consumer or business to draw a false conclusion.
-(See also Advertising Standards Canada Guidelines for the Use of Comparative Advertising.)
+Marketers are cautioned against the use of hyperbole (See also Advertising Standards Canada Guidelines for the Use of Comparative Advertising.)

 Marketers must not use inaccurate information to attack, degrade, discredit or damage the reputation of competitor's products, services, advertisements or organizations.